Rebecca Cremona: Career

 Early in her career, Cremona worked on a number of films shot in Malta, most notably Munich and Agora.
 In 2010, Cremona established Kukumajsa Productions, a production company under which Magdalene was produced, and four years later, the company's first feature film, Simshar (2014).
 Among Kukumajsa's achievements is its contribution to Malta's successful bid for the European Capital for Culture - Valletta 2018.

 Cremona's debut feature film, Simshar is inspired by true events.
 Simshar tells the tragic story of five fishing crew members who get stranded after their fishing boat capsizes.
 The film was submitted for consideration for the Best Foreign Language Film at the 87th Academy Awards, the first ever Maltese film to be submitted for this award.
 Simshar is widely referred to as the first ever Maltese international feature film.

 Cremona has adapted for the screen Juliana Maio's novel, City of the Sun for Sara Risher (known for A Nightmare on Elm Street and Hairspray), and was commissioned to write The Crossing for Samson Films and Boudica Films.

-In 2021, Kukumajsa Productions was the first Maltese company to be awarded Creative Europe MEDIA funds, which helped Cremona develop two features, a TV series and a short film.
-Aside from these projects, Cremona is also developing three other TV series.
+In 2021, Kukumajsa Productions was the first Maltese company to be awarded Creative Europe MEDIA funds, which helped Cremona develop a number of projects.

 An extension to her film work, Cremona has guest lectured and been interviewed at various schools and universities including the University of Malta, Warwick University, Queen Mary University of London, Cornell University, and the American University in Washington D.C.
 Since 2023, she has also served on the board of the Malta Producers' Association (MPA).